Skip to content

 • what actions the landlord wishes to take through the form, whether it is opposing the renewal, or suggesting new terms for renewal.

-If your landlord opposes renewal, check that they use one of the seven legal grounds and note that you may be entitled to compensation for specific grounds.
+If your landlord opposes renewal, check that they use one of the seven legal grounds.
+Note that you may have entitlement to compensation for specific grounds.

 Negotiate